 From an end-user perspective, Maqqie customers visualize the worker shift data from the planning application through a dashboard.

-Maqqie customers see all projects of their client, including locations, assigned number of workers, work shifts and respective dates still needing workers (highlighted in red), full shifts and respectives dates, etc. Whenever somebody signs up for a work shift, that signup is reflected the moment the sign-up occurs.
+Maqqie customers see all projects of their client, including locations, assigned number of workers, work shifts and respective dates still needing workers (highlighted in red), full shifts and respective dates, etc. Whenever somebody signs up for a work shift, that signup is reflected the moment the sign-up occurs.
 Given this data volume, Materialize handles thousands of active record sets at any given time for Maqqie.

 By building the planning application with Materialize, Maqqie provided a valuable new service to their customers.
 Maqqie not only was able to use this service as a competitive differentiator, but they also opened a new revenue stream for their business.